fawda123/SWMPr/cran-comments.md

 ## Resubmission

-This is a version update to 2.5.1
+This is a version update to 2.5.2, fixes issue with ERROR on r-devel for difftime object

 ## Test environments
 * ubuntu 22.04.4 (devel, release, old release)